dominicbates/football-score-predictor/README.md

 Given this model, we can fit to historical results, such that the fitted $\beta_{i}$ now contains the attacking strength and defensive strength of each team in the dataset.
 To predict the likely results of a future game, we can then set the correct binary features for attacking and defensive teams and read the distribuition mean (doing this twice to get each teams goals).
 Given these two different Poisson distributions, we can simulate many games to work out the fraction that are won/drawn/lost.

+### Recency weighting

-To make sure we are not averaging over outdated results, which may not now be representative (e.g. if a team has improved recently, signed new players, has injuries etc.), we specifically model the importance of recent vs historical results as part of the fitting process.
-To do this we define a range, $r$, to fit over e.g. (only fit over the last 10 games), and also define a weight, $w$ which is applied to a linearly increasing array the same length as the number of games included (e.g. `[0.1,0.2,...,0.9,1.0] ^ w`, where 0.1 corresponds to the 10th most recent game).
+To make sure we are not fitting over historical results that might not now be representative of the current team (e.g. if a team has improved recently, signed new players, has injuries etc.), we specifically model the importance of recent vs historical results as part of the fitting process.
+To do this we define a range, $r$, to fit over e.g. (only fit over the last 10 games), and also define a weighting scheme, dictated by $w$ which is applied to a linearly increasing array the same length as $r$ (e.g. `weight = [0.1,0.2,...,0.9,1.0] ^ w`, where the 0.1 here corresponds to the 10th most recent game).
 This array is raised to the power, $w$, such that for a vanishingly _small_ weight ($w=0$), all games are treated equally, and for a very  _large_ one ($w>>1$), only the most recent game is weighted in the fit.

-We fit models over all many different values of $r$ and $w$ for ~5 years worth of premier league data to see which produces the most accurate game predictions (some plots of this process are shown [here](https://github.com/dominicbates/football-score-predictor/tree/master/hyperparameter-tuning)).
+We then fit models (applying these weights to data points) over all different values of $r$ and $w$ for ~5 years worth of premier league data to see which combination produces the most accurate game predictions (some plots of this process are shown [here](https://github.com/dominicbates/football-score-predictor/tree/master/hyperparameter-tuning)).
 We find that setting $r$ to the most recent 1 year's games, and $w=4$ (heavily weighting recent games) produces the most accuract model, and hence best represents current form.

 ## 2. The Code